liferay/liferay-docs/discover/portal/articles/190-managing-users/10-password-policies.markdown

 [portal.properties](https://docs.liferay.com/portal/7.0/propertiesdoc/portal.properties.html#Passwords)
 file.
 If you want to make changes, including changing the default policy, add whichever properties and values you choose to modify in your `portal-ext.properties` file, as usual.
-Restart Liferay and your changes will take effect.
+Restart @product@ and your changes will take effect.

     #